Tasneem-Selim-Researcher/learnvision-computer-vision-projects/README.md

 # 👥 Contributors

 This repository is more than just a collection of code — it represents a shared learning experience built on mentorship, creativity, and determination.
-Each project reflects the dedication, curiosity, and collaborative spirit of an exceptional group of students I had the honor to guide.
+Each project reflects the dedication and collaborative spirit of an exceptional group of students I had the honor to guide.

 Under the mentorship of **Tasneem Selim**, the following contributors played a pivotal role in shaping this repository.
 Their hands-on involvement in real-world computer vision problems exemplifies both technical skill and a strong passion for applied AI.